How to Start a Podcast and Measure Its Impact in 2021

 After interviewing these four podcast hosts, a clear theme emerged around the topic of learning how to be a good podcast host and interviewer:

-Aside from Larry, who is a master interviewer with 30+ years of live broadcast interview experience, the hosts all said that they spend ample time listening to other interviewers and emulating the techniques that they favor.
+Aside from Jordan, who is a master interviewer with 30+ years of live broadcast interview experience, the hosts all said that they spend ample time listening to other interviewers and emulating the techniques that they favor.

-Brian says he’s a huge fan of Guy Raz, podcast host of NPR’s How I Built This.
+Peters says he’s a huge fan of Guy Raz, podcast host of NPR’s How I Built This.

 I think that he’s amazing.
 Because at first you’re like, ‘Why is he so popular?’
 But then when you listen to how he interviews, you begin to recognize things like how he’s a professional at leading people into questions.
 So, he’ll do a quick recap, and then it feels like he almost starts the sentence for the guest and leads them into a really great spot to answer the next question.

-Jon offered up two interview skills that he’s learned from his four years of conducting interviews.
+Nastor offered up two interview skills that he’s learned from his four years of conducting interviews.

 I learned you should try and ask ‘what’ and ‘how’ questions, because they don’t leave the guest an opportunity to only say ‘yes’ or ‘no.’ [A rule of thumb I follow] is to ask a question, follow it up with one more related question, and then pull them back to the next one so the show doesn’t go down a rabbit hole that takes it away from where your listeners are trying to go.

-To Provide Questions Ahead of Time Or Not
+To Provide Questions Ahead of Time or Not

-John – “Because the majority of the guests that we get are authors, I read the book ahead of time and then return my questions back to the guest for review so that they know everything that is coming.”
+Wall: “Because the majority of the guests that we get are authors, I read the book ahead of time and then return my questions back to the guest for review so that they know everything that is coming.”

 Podcast Show Formats